AguaClara/sensor_dev/2018_fall/Sensor Development Fall 2018.md

 ## Abstract

 The objective of the Sensor Development subteam is to develop sensors to monitor water quality during the water treatment process.
 In previous semesters, the subteam developed a working prototype for an in-lab fluidized bed solids detector and also made considerable progress towards prototyping a submersible sludge blanket detector.
-This semester the subteam will work on finalizing a product-level version of the in-lab fluidized bed solids detector with a more intuitive user interface.The subteam will also work on finishing and determining the best prototype for the sludge blanket detector.
-[Concise and clear abstract.
-Remember to add " " before the last sentence.]
+This semester the subteam will work on finalizing a product-level version of the in-lab fluidized bed solids detector with a more intuitive user interface.
+The subteam will also work on finishing and determining the best prototype for the sludge blanket detector.

 ## Introduction